Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 </p>
 <br />
 5. Ensure Connectivity between the Client and Domain Controller Login to Client-1 with Remote Desktop, open command line and ping DC-1’s private IP address with ping -t <ip address> (perpetual ping).
 The ping should fail because the firewall on the DC is blocking traffic!
 This test checks basic network connectivity from the client to the domain controller and security settings.
-The initial failure is expected
 </p>
 <br />
 </p>